mohamedyd/awesome_resources/README.md

 * [Learn AI from Top Universities Through these 10 Courses](https://pub.towardsai.net/learn-ai-from-top-universities-through-these-10-courses-13e7a8d3957b): This article introduces ten courses from top universities that will help you to have a better understanding of different concepts in AI and ML.

-* [CS324 lecture notes (Winter 2022)](https://stanford-cs324.github.io/winter2022/lectures/): This is a course on understanding and developing large language models.
+* [CS324 lecture notes on Large Language Models (Winter 2022)](https://stanford-cs324.github.io/winter2022/lectures/): This is a course on understanding and developing large language models.
 Another related course is [CS 324 - Advances in Foundation Models](https://stanford-cs324.github.io/winter2023/) ([Github](https://github.com/stanford-cs324)).
 Note: No video lectures available for these two courses.

 * [Stanford CS330: Deep Multi-Task and Meta Learning](https://www.youtube.com/playlist?list=PLoROMvodv4rMC6zfYmnD7UG3LVvwaITY5): This is a graduate-level course.
 By the end of the course, students will be able to understand and implement the state-of-the-art multi-task learning and meta-learning algorithms and be ready to conduct research on these topics.
 	* [Fall 2022 Update](https://cs330.stanford.edu/): The course has been updated by removing material on reinforcement learning and meta-reinforcement learning, and replacing it with content on self-supervised pre-training for few-shot learning (e.g. contrastive learning, masked language modeling) and transfer learning (e.g. domain adaptation and domain generalization).
 [Slides](https://cs330.stanford.edu/lecture_slides/), [Video lectures](https://www.youtube.com/watch?v=bkVCAk9Nsss&list=PLoROMvodv4rNjRoawgt72BBNwL2V7doGI)